 BinomCDF TI 83 Calculator: Overview

-The TI 83 BinomPDF and TI 83 BinomCDF functions can assist you in solving binomial probability questions in seconds.
+The TI 83 BinomPDF and TI 83 BinomCDF functions can help you solve binomial probability questions in seconds.
 Binomial probabilities involve two outcomes: Success or failure.
 For example, if you were tossing a coin to see how many heads you were going to get, if the coin landed on heads that would be a “success.”
 The difference between the two functions is that one (BinomPDF) is for a single number (for example, three tosses of a coin), while the other (BinomCDF) is a cumulative probability (for example, 0 to 3 tosses of a coin).
 See: What is the difference between BinomPDF and BinomCDF?

 This article covers BinomCDF.
 For single number probabilities (like two, or three, or a dozen, or something similar, you’ll want to check out this other article on TI 83 BinomPDF).